Zaphoood/tresor/README.md

 | `:change <new-value>` | Set value of focused entry / field to `<new-value>` (shortcut: `c`)     |

 Note that currently, the `:w` command is pretty much useless, since editing entries is not supported, so it's not possible to actually make changes to a file.
 However, the last selected group is, in fact, stored and remembered when re-opening.

-## Roadmap

-This project is at an early stage.
-Here is the list of what's possible right now:

-- Load and save `.kdbx` files of version 3.1
-- Navigate groups and entries
-- Preview entries
-- Copy passwords to clipboard
-- Editing entries (kind of)

-Some features planned for the future are:

-- Fuzzy-finding
-- Creating new databases
-- Customization via config file (inculding color scheme)
-- Kdbx version 4 support
-- Auto-type
-- WebDAV integration (and possibly other file sharing protocols)

-The main goal is to implement all the core features provided by [KeePass](https://keepass.info/).

-Note that currently, only Linux is actively supported, but the code should compile on Windows and macOS as well.
-Try it out &mdash; it might just work ;)

-## Contributing

-If you find any bugs or have a feature request, please file an issue.
-Pull requests are also welcome :)